Longhope Lifeboat Museum

 Explore the story of the lifeboat service in Longhope, including the 1969 tragedy, and learn about the former crews and the equipment they used.

-The museum is generally open between April and October, from 11am until 4pm on Wednesdays, Thursdays and Fridays.
+The museum is generally open between April and October, from 11am until 4pm, Monday to Friday.
 It may be possible to visit outwith these times if arranged in advance, subject to the availability of volunteers.
 Contact the museum via Facebook or email.